Plugins for Your Church

 Podcasting

 Most churches that use WordPress want to publish a podcast of their messages.
 While WordPress creates a feed that will work with iTunes, it’s not obvious as to how to add descriptions, categories and images for the iTunes store to use.
 Podcasting steps in and allows you to easily add those items, plus create posts from any category to include in your podcast feed.
 The plugin is easy to use and is a fix and forget it solution.
 You can find it here.
+This plugin is no longer active.
+Our church themes have their own podcasting system.

 Google Analyticator